m50d/httpcrawler/README.md

 Known issues:
 * Hangs if passed an invalid URL
 * Will not follow links to query pages, but will happily follow an infinitely generated chain of "plain" links (if you have e.g. /page/1 linking to /page/2 linking to ...)
-* Redirects may or may not appear correctly in the graph - untested
+* Redirects may or may not show up as blue nodes in the graph - untested

 Potential improvements:
 * Separate crawling and graphing parts of the program